-During the second stage, the Petitioner will enter into leases covering one or more floors with individual tenants and complete construction of the leased floor(s) according to the particular tenant's specifications.
-This second stage of construction includes, as to each floor, the installation of air conditioning ducts, sprinkler systems, flooring, ceiling, lighting, electrical and telephone outlets, and any necessary partitions on the particular leased floor(s).
-It is anticipated that the second stage of construction will begin in April of 1987 and, depending on market conditions, the Petitioner estimates that the second stage of construction will be complete in the last quarter of 1989.
+During the second stage, the Petitioner enters into leases covering one or more floors with individual tenants and completes construction of the leased floor(s) according to the particular tenant's specifications.
+The second stage of construction is now ongoing and includes as to each floor the installation of air-conditioning ducts, sprinkler systems, flooring, ceiling, lighting, electrical and telephone outlets and any necessary partitions on the particular leased floor(s).
+The second stage of construction began in February 1987 and, depending on market conditions, the Petitioner estimates that the second stage of construction will be complete in the last quarter of 1988.

-Since construction of the Building will not be completed at a single time, but rather on a floor by floor basis, Petitioner proposes that, in computing the original purchase price of the Building, interest on loans incurred in connection with the construction of the Building, construction period real property taxes, insurance, security and specifically identified indirect project costs be allocated to a particular floor in proportion to the ratio of that floor's square footage to the Building's total square footage and such amounts be included in the Building's original purchase price to the extent paid or accrued through the date that construction ends with respect to that floor.
+Since construction of the building will not be completed at a single time, but rather on a floor by floor basis, Petitioner proposes that, in computing the original purchase price of the Building, interest on loans incurred in connection with the construction of the Building, construction period real property taxes, insurance, security and specifically identified indirect project costs be allocated to a particular floor in proportion to the ratio of that floor's square footage to the Building's total square footage and such amounts be included in the Building's original purchase price to the extent paid or accrued through the date that construction ends with respect to that floor.

-TSB-A-87 (6) R Real Property Transfer Gains Tax April 23, 1987
+TSB-A-87 (5) R Real Property Transfer Gains Tax April 23, 1987